“There is a house on old Montjuich

 One to not get distracted by all that action was leader Riddall, who promptly clocked fastest time.
 And slowly gathered a small advantage of about 1.5 seconds over Coxon.
 Wilks’ Lotus was already trailing by over 6 seconds.

 A new battle was by now raging.
-The one for 6th place, between Plaçais in the first of the Matra’s and Lacina in the Alfa Romeo-powered March.
+The one for 6th place, between Plaçais in the first of the Matra’s and Adamovich in the Alfa Romeo-powered March.
 The might of the French V12 allowed Plaçais to pull away slightly on the fast section up the hill.
-But as soon as the track got to its twisty collection of hairpins, Martin was straight on the blue car’s exhausts.
+But as soon as the track got to its twisty collection of hairpins, Andres was straight on the blue car’s exhausts.

 Adding to their worries was an unleashed Goissen growing larger and larger in their mirrors.
 Tagging wheel-sticker Hlavac along.

-Goissen was not wasting time with Lacina.
+Goissen was not wasting time with Adamovich.
 Starting lap 7, on the approach of the first hairpin, Greg threw the car to the inside, braked way deeper into the corner again lightning his tires, and was past.
 The March, maybe slightly surprised, just turned in and hit the Brabham on its rear right wheel.